ruggeri/tech-notes/programming-languages/garbage-collection.md

 Yes.
 This will typically float less garbage than SATB, because you don't retain old fields that lose all reference.
-But it might increase logging if many writes are to null fields (typical of initialization).
+But it might increase logging if many reference writes are to null fields (typical of initialization).
 Almost all items created during a trace will be retained (so long as the new object is stored in a reference on the heap).
-Last, you must rescan the stack.
+Dijkstra also still has more need of a stack/root set rescan.

-## SATB vs Dijkstra summary
+### SATB vs Dijkstra summary

 The choice of Dijkstra or SATB is practically a technicality.
 You can use either system.
 You can use tricks to improve cache friendliness of